ANGSD-wrapper/angsd-wrapper/Tutorial.md

 Adjust the `/software/angsd-wrapper/iplant` part to whatever you copied from your output.

 Next, we need our list of inbreeding coefficients.
-This was called `InbreedingCoefficients.txt`, we tell ANGSD-wrapper where this file is on line 13 of our `Common_Config` file:
+This is called `InbreedingCoefficients.txt`, to run this we tell ANGSD-wrapper where this file is on line 13 of our `Common_Config` file:

 ```shell
 SAMPLE_INBREEDING=${HOME}/software/angsd-wrapper/iplant/InbreedingCoefficients.txt